-- If you have never made a Roth IRA conversion or rolled over an amount from a qualified retirement plan to a Roth IRA, enter -0- on line 24. - If you took a Roth IRA distribution (other than an amount rolled over or recharacterized or a returned contribution) before 2022 in excess of your basis in regular Roth IRA contributions, see the Basis in Roth IRA Conversions and Rollovers From Qualified Retirement Plans to Roth IRAs chart to figure the amount to enter on line 24. - If you didn't take such a distribution before 2022, enter on line 24 the total of all your conversions to Roth IRAs.
-These amounts are shown on line 14c of your 1998, 1999, and 2000 Forms 8606 and line 16 of your 2001 through 2021 Forms 8606.
-Also include on line 24 any amounts rolled over from a qualified retirement plan to a Roth IRA for 2008, 2009, and 2011 to 2022 reported on your Form 1040, Form 1040-SR, Form 1040A, or Form 1040-NR, and for 2010 reported on line 21 of your Form 8606.
-Don't include amounts rolled in from a designated Roth account because these amounts are included on line 22. - Increase or decrease the amount on line 24 by any basis in conversions to Roth IRAs and amounts rolled over from a qualified retirement plan to a Roth IRA received or transferred incident to divorce.
+- If you have never made a Roth, Roth SEP, or Roth SIMPLE IRA conversion or rolled over an amount from a qualified retirement plan to a Roth, Roth SEP, or Roth SIMPLE IRA, enter -0- on line 24. - If you took a Roth IRA distribution (other than an amount rolled over or recharacterized or a returned contribution) before 2024 in excess of your basis in regular Roth IRA contributions, see the Basis in Roth IRA Conversions and Rollovers From Qualified Retirement Plans to Roth IRAs chart to figure the amount to enter on line 24. - If you didn't take such a distribution before 2024, enter on line 24 the total of all your conversions to Roth IRAs.
+These amounts are shown on line 14c of your 1998, 1999, and 2000 Forms 8606 and line 16 of your 2001 through 2023 Forms 8606.
+Also include on line 24 any amounts rolled over from a qualified retirement plan to a Roth, Roth SEP, or Roth SIMPLE IRA for 2008, 2009, and 2011 through 2024 reported on your Form 1040, 1040-SR, 1040A, or 1040-NR, and for 2010 reported on line 21 of your Form 8606.
+Don't include amounts rolled in from a designated Roth, Roth SEP, or Roth SIMPLE account because these amounts are included on line 22. - Increase or decrease the amount on line 24 by any basis in conversions to Roth, Roth SEP, or Roth SIMPLE IRAs and amounts rolled over from a qualified retirement plan to a Roth, Roth SEP, or Roth SIMPLE IRA received or transferred incident to divorce.
 Also attach a statement similar to the one explained in the last bulleted item under Line 7, earlier.